pranavwalunj66/MinorProject2/Backend/tests/README.md

 - Teacher & Student login (success and error cases)
 - Protected route access with valid tokens
 - Protected route access denial with invalid or missing tokens
 - Role-based access control for teacher and student specific routes
+- Class creation by teachers
+- Class enrollment by students with enrollment keys
+- Listing classes for teachers and students
+- Accessing class details with proper authorization